matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 [SCRAM](https://www.isode.com/whitepapers/scram.html) serves a similar purpose and is used by (amongst others) XMPP.
 SRP seems superior here because it does not store enough information server-side to make a valid authentication against the server in case the database is somehow leaked without the server being otherwise compromised.

-*Bitwardens scheme can be mentioned here as well, since it does allow auth without the server learning the plaintext password, but it isn't a PAKE, but rather something along the lines of a hash of the password before sending the hash to the server for auth, practically making the hash the new password, and as such it doesn't protect against a mitm.*

 The UIA-flow can map pretty well on the proposed login flow and would remove the need for `m.login.srp6a.init`.
 This is deemed out of scope for this MSC, but would not be hard to change later.